-As a professor in family systems therapy with a personal passion for genealogy and intuitive ancestral healing, I provide support, guidance, and insight through the process as we identify intergenertional pattersn, and facilitate growth and healing of current and past relationships.
+As a professor in family systems therapy with a personal passion for genealogy and intuitive ancestral healing, I provide support, guidance, and insight as we identify intergenertional pattersn, process any new surprising information, and facilitate growth and healing of current and past relationships.

 How many times have you felt a hunch, but doubt crept in and you second guessed yourself, only to feel immediate regret afterwards when you didn't follow through on something you "knew all along?"
 So frustrating, right?
 I've been there too.

-Additionally, some people seek me out for more specific intuitive, spiritual, esoterically-focused sessions, especially as related to ancestor work and family systems healing.
+Additionally, some people seek me out for more specific intuitive, spiritual, esoterically-focused sessions.

 "an established mental health profession that uses the creative process of art making to improve and enhance the physical, mental and emotional well-being of individuals of all ages.
 It is based on the belief that the creative process involved in artistic self-expression helps people to resolve conflicts and problems, develop interpersonal skills, manage behavior, reduce stress, increase self-esteem and self-awareness, and achieve insight..." – American Art Therapy Association